What cable do I use?

-There are different types of cables for charging an electric vehicle.
-Every car model comes with a cable with a plug that connects to the charger socket and a connector at the other that connects to the car’s own inlet (or socket).
+There are different kinds of EV charging cable.
+Each car model comes with its own cable with a plug at one end that connects to the socket in charging stations and a connector at the other that connects to the car’s own inlet (or socket).

-Here is an overview of international standards for the types of connection to the electric charging network.
+Below is an overview of the international standards for the type of charging network connections.

-Charging vehicles at home typically takes place in alternating current "AC" in Mode 1, Mode 2, or Mode 3, subject to national regulatory restrictions.
-All cables supplied with the car can be used.
-Electric vehicles can be charged at public AC stations (in Italy according to Mode 2 and Mode 3) or at DC stations (Mode 4).
+Charging EVs at home is typically done using alternating current (A/C) in Mode 1, Mode 2, Mode 3, compatible with national regulatory restrictions.
+All the cables provided with the car can be used.
+EVs charging in public places can use either alternating current (in Italy Mode 2 and Mode 3) or direct current (Mode 4).